-Before each external seminar, a 45-minute conference-type session is held where one student presents the paper that will be presented by the seminar speaker, one student serves as a discussant, Manual data col Pass □ lection Fail □ High Pass □ and a few write referee reports.
-The first-year students are only participants, but their attendance is mandatory (unless excused) and enthusiastic Programming High Pass □ Fail □ Pass □ participation will be considered a bonus.
-Comps Performance Statistical estim Pass □ ation Fail □ High Pass □ The students take the following comprehensive exams early summer.
-Prepare research Pass □ Fail □ ECON910: Micro Other (please sp • ECON940: Econometrics 1 change if we change the courses we offer as we have done for 2015-2016.
-Pass □ ------------------------------------- Fail □ Students need to get a passing grade in each exam.
-S Those who do not get a passing grade may be given a second opportunity to demonstrate their competence in the subject in which they failed. overal l Research related Pass □ grade Fail □ High Pass □ Summer Paper The written report should contain an abstract, introduction, references, and tables with appropriate legends.
-Students have to present their idea at least Please check the tasks pe ıdent and once in PhD Idol to get faculty feedback before working on their idea during summer.
-This idea may be entirely from the student or may be a joint paper , \Box Prepare teaching Pass □ g materials Fail □ High Pass □ with a faculty.
-Students will present their paper to the faculty at the Grade exams High Pass □ Fail □ Pass □ end of summer.
-The maximum time allocated for the presentation is 45 minutes, which includes Q&A. All Proctor exams High Pass □ Fail □ Pass □ faculty who attend the presentation will provide formal feedback (see Appendix B).
-Hold office hou rs Fail 🗆 Pass □ If a student does not pass the first attempt, faculty may allow a second opportunity. • Foil 🗆 Pass □ Appendix A ran 🗆 1 ass 🗀 RA: Quarterly Performance Evaluation Teach a class High Pass □ Fail □ Pass □ Faculty Name: e student serves as a discussant, rece reports.
-The first-year tricipants, but their attendance is xcused) and enthusiastic considered a bonus.
-Statistical estimation Fail Student Name: Term: Fail □ Hours/week: Pass □ High Pass □ Overal l Teaching related grade Fail □ Research related assignments Pass □ High Pass □ Please check the tasks performed by the student and the appropriate grade.
-Overa ll (Research + Te aching) grade Fail □ 0, 0
+Before each external seminar, a 45 minute conference-type session is held where one student presents the paper that will be presented by the seminar speaker, one student serves as a discussant, and a few write referee reports.
+The first year students are only participants, but their attendance is mandatory (unless excused) and enthusiastic participation will be considered a bonus.

+Comps Performance

+The students take the following comprehensive exams early summer.

+ECON910: Micro

+ECON940: Econometrics

+The comprehensive exams that our student take could change if we change the courses we offer as we have done for 2015-2016.

+Students need to get a passing grade in each exam.
+Those who do not get a passing grade may be given a second opportunity to demonstrate their competence in the subject in which they failed.

+Summer Paper

+The written report should contain an abstract, introduction, references, and tables with appropriate legends.
+Students have to present their idea at least once in PhD Idol to get faculty feedback before working on their idea during summer.
+This idea may be entirely from the student or may be a joint paper with a faculty.

+Students will present their paper to the faculty at the end of summer.
+The maximum time allocated for the presentation is 45 minutes, which includes Q&A. All faculty who attend the presentation will provide formal feedback (see Appendix B).

+If a student does not pass the first attempt, faculty may allow a second opportunity.

+Appendix A RA: Quarterly Performance Evaluation

+Faculty Name:

+Student Name:

+Term:

+Hours/week:

+Research related assignments

+Please check the tasks performed by the student and the appropriate grade.

+- □ Literature review Fail □ Pass □ High Pass □ - □ Manual data collection Fail □ Pass □ High Pass □

+- □ Programming Fail □ Pass □ High Pass □ - □ Statistical estimation Fail □ Pass □ High Pass □ - □ Prepare research presentation Fail □ Pass □ High Pass □ - \Box Other (please specify):

+Pass High Pass

+Fail 🗆

+Overall Research related grade Fail □ Pass □ High Pass □

+Teaching related assignments

+Please check the tasks performed by the student and the appropriate grade.

+- Prepare teaching materials Fail Pass \Box High Pass □ Grade exams Fail 🗆 Pass \Box High Pass □ Fail 🗆 Pass 🗆 Proctor exams High Pass \Box Hold office hours Fail \Box Pass \Box High Pass □ Lead recitation Fail 🗆 Pass 🗆 High Pass \Box Teach a class Fail 🗆 Pass 🗆 High Pass □ - \Box Other (please specify below):

+Pass 🗆

+Fail 🗆

+- Overall Teaching related grade Fail □ Pass □ High Pass □ - Overall (Research + Teaching) grade Fail □ Pass □ High Pass □

+High Pass □